 Teaching Someone to Lead Climb

-Typically the person learning would have climbed a fair bit on top rope (preferably outside) and belayed other while they lead.
-They’d have a rough idea of how the whole shebang works but need to learn the specifics.
+Typically the people I’ve shown how to lead have climbed a fair bit on top rope and belayed others while they lead.
+They have a rough idea of how the whole shebang works, but need to learn the specifics.
 You’ll have to tailor your advice to whatever specific situation you’re in, but hopefully this provides a decent starting point.
 (Obviously this information isn’t sufficient for climbing trad, although it’s certainly necessary!)

 Tie an eight with a super long tail.
 If you don’t have a second rope, this is a simple way to create the dummy line.
-Tie in to the top rope as normal but leave an extra long tail on your figure eight knot.
-Around 4m or so.
-This is bulletproof, but it’s a bit of a pain to rethread the knot with such a long tail.
+Tie in to the top rope as normal but leave an extra extra long tail on your knot.
+This is bulletproof, but it can be a bit of a pain to rethread the knot with such a long tail.

 Tie in at a bight.
 We can make things easier for ourselves by tying the knot further along the rope.
-Put a figure eight on a bight four metres from the end of the rope and clip it to the climber’s harness with a locking carabiner or two and you’re good to go.
+Put a figure eight on a bight four metres from the end of the rope and clip it to the climber’s harness with a pair of carabiners.

 Nitty Gritty Details

 Anatomy of a Quick Draw

 The basic tool for lead climbing is the quickdraw.
 Quickdraws are made from two carabiners connected by a short section of webbing.
 Most draws are pretty much the same, with some variations on the theme.

 Each end of the quickdraw has a specific purpose.
 One always attaches to the bolt and the other to the rope.
 Most pre-made draws will have an obvious way to tell the ends apart.
 Maybe the carabiners are different colours, or one is a wire gate and the other a solid gate.